 How to Access the QUEST Program

-To access the QUEST Center, log in at my.salem.edu with your Salem login and password and click College Moodle.
+To access the QUEST Program's resources, log in at my.salem.edu with your Salem login and password and click College Moodle.
 Select "QUEST Program" from the categories of courses and choose "The QUEST Program".
 The first time you access the site, you will be asked to enter the enrollment key, which is QUEST (all capital letters).
 Navigating through the site will allow you to see many different topics, courses, and resources that are specifically chosen to help you succeed.
-One-on-one tutor request forms are available for on-line completion for each of the courses supported by QUEST; click here to see an example of how supported courses are represented on the QUEST Program Moodle page.

 More Information about QUEST